-Matt Deggs enters his second season at the helm of Sam Houston State baseball after being hired as the program’s eighth head coach on June 27, 2014.
+Matt Deggs is in the midst of his second season at the helm of Sam Houston State baseball after being hired as the program’s eighth head coach on June 27, 2014.

 During his inaugural campaign, Deggs helped guide the Bearkats to the Southland Conference Championship game, falling just one win shy of advancing to the program’s fourth straight NCAA Regional.

 With a sense of excitement surrounding the program in 2015, the Bearkats logged a pair of all-time attendance records (No. 4 – vs. Baylor: 1,729; No. 7 – vs. Wichita State: 1,257) and re-wrote four of the top five attendance marks when facing Southland foes.

 On the field, Deggs helped tutor a program-record tying five players selected in the 2015 Major League Baseball Draft, bringing the total of active players in professional baseball to 16.